Engee documentation

 Details

-Characteristic length for heat transfer between the heat transfer medium and the wall.
+The characteristic length for heat transfer between the heat carrier and the wall.

 Dependencies

-To use this parameter, set the parameters Heat transfer coefficient model to the value of Tabulated data - Colburn factor vs. Reynolds number or Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Tabulated data - Colburn factor vs. Reynolds number or Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.

 Units